GalSim-developers/GalSim/devel/external/AEGIS/README.md

 Common functions that are called multiple times are saved in functions.py

- Additional scripts are also included which were used to run the above scripts through batch jobs , for faster computation.
+ Additional scripts are also included which were used to run the above scripts through batch jobs, for faster computation.
 Note: the script is written to be run on SLAC batch farm with LSF batch system.
 You might have to tweak it depending on how you run.

  1. additional.py : Additional code to get list of seg ids, coadd images in multiple bands and convert weight map to rms map.
  2. run_batch_first.py : Script to run get_objects.py over all segments.
  3. run_batch_second.py : Script to run get_psf.py over all segments.
  4. run_batch_third.py : Script to run run_clean_seg.py  over all segments.
- 5. run_clean_seg.py : Script tp run clean_pstamp.py over all postage stamps for a given segment
+ 5. run_clean_seg.py : Script to run clean_pstamp.py over all postage stamps for a given segment
  6. run_batch_third_again.py : Script to run clean_pstamp.py over all postage stamps whose jobs failed.
  7. run_batch_fourth.py : Script to run get_cat_seg.py  over all segments.